GeauxWeisbeck4/astro-vscode-setup/README.md

-# vscode-config
+# VSCode Setup for Astro.js

-My VSCode config/setup that I like to use
+This is my Astro VSCode setup that I like to use for pretty much every Astro project I use.

+**This is a work in progress**